|Page 1 of 3:|| |

 rare intimate view into a closed community where everyone keeps a close

 Integer, honest and touching this movie tells itself by the images and not by an abundance of words.
-Silence gives this film the impact that it has on you.
+Silence contributes to the impact like a sonic boom.
 This movie is felt as much as it is seen.
 Wonderful, a gem.

 *** This review may contain spoilers ***